nico-incubiq/kata-codecrafters-shell/README.md

 - Double-quotes, with escaping (no variable expansion)

 ## Redirection
-- Stdout and Stderr redirection
+- Stdout and Stderr redirection (Rust's native Command only supports those)
 - Overriding with `>` and appending with `>>` (must be surrounded by spaces)
 - Piping commands with `|` (must be surrounded by spaces)